-Further down the top 10, the rankings remains virtually unchanged as we enter the first quarter of 2022.
-South Korea is tied with Germany in second place (with a score of 190) and Finland, Italy, Luxembourg and Spain are all together in third place (with a score of 189).
+Further down the top 10, South Korea is still tied alongside Germany in second place, with a score of 190, and Finland, Italy, Luxembourg and Spain are all together in third place, with a score of 189.

 Germany has the highest-ranking European passport.